Veterans Launching Ventures

 At the first in-person session there will be an evening introductory workshop.
 You will be assigned a consultant, and meet him or her in person.
 Your consultant will be available for help and consultations throughout the course, and up to ten months after the course ends.

 - Face-to-face workshops meet from 6 PM to 9 PM.

-- Face-to-face workshops are held either on the Florham Campus in Madision, NJ or the Metropolitan Campus in Teaneck, NJ.
+- Face-to-face workshops are held either on the Florham Campus in Madison, NJ or the Metropolitan Campus in Teaneck, NJ.
 The location varies depending on demand.
 Check the dates and locations on the application form.

 - Attendance at all workshop sessions and graduation day is required.